jacobjohnston/neverwinterguide/03 - Locations of Neverwinter.md

 (print-page)

-In 1479 DR, adventurers raided the tower and allowed the the priests of Selûne to return to the tower and perform a purification, restoring the tower to its alabaster white appearance.
+In 1479 DR, adventurers raided the tower and allowed the priests of Selûne to return to the tower and perform a purification, restoring the tower to its alabaster white appearance.
 Now, at night when three magical shards are placed within, or below, the floating tower, a stairway of solid moonlight descends from the tower entrance.
 The priests of Selûne will allow only trusted visitors entrance into the tower.
 Those particularly-trusted visitors that take a long rest in the tower find that they receive an extra healing surge until they next take a long rest.

 |![Book](book.svg)**Read More**|
 |---|